-Nikita Pettik authored
+Nikita Pettik

 If recovery process fails during range restoration, range itself is